Is online learning right for me?

 How long do courses last?

-The academic term is eight weeks long.
+The online academic term is eight weeks long and typically there are monthly starts so students can steadily progress through the program.
 Students can expect to spend that time working through learning modules for each course.

 What can I expect in each course?